Should You Cover Microgreen Seeds? – A Test

 The purpose of this experiment is three-fold.

-1. To see if it's necessary to place a cover or tray right on top of the seeds.
+1. Place a cover or tray on top of the seeds to see if it’s necessary.

 2. Add weight to the cover or upper tray to press down on the seeds.